Ghaznavid Empire: Sabuktigin

 Ghaznavid fortress of Lashkari Bazar in Lashkargah, ancient Bost, southern Afghanistan.
 It was founded by Mahmud of Ghazni in 998–1030 CE.

+Figures in the wall paintings from the Ghaznavid palace of Lashkari Bazar, probably dating to the period of Mahmud of Ghazni.
+Black-and-white line drawing of the left figure, by the discoverer Daniel Schlumberger (1978).
+The figures wear the typical Turkic attire.

 Sabuktigin lived as a mamluk, Turkic slave-soldier, (Note: The Ghaznavids were a dynasty of Turkic slave-soldiers...) during his youth and later married the daughter of his master Alptigin, who fled to Ghazna following a failed coup attempt, and conquered the city from the local Lawik rulers in 962.
 After Alptigin death, his son Abu Ishaq Ibrahim governed Ghazna for three years.
 His death was followed by the reign of a former ghulam of Alptigin, Bilgetigin.
 Bilgetigin's rule was so harsh the populace invited Abu Bakr Lawik back.
 It was through Sabuktigin's military ability that Lawik was removed, Bilgetigin was exiled, and Sabuktigin gained the governorship.

 Once established as governor of Ghazna, Sabuktigin was asked to intervene in Khurasan, at the insistence of the Samanid emir, and after a victorious campaign received the governorships of Balkh, Tukharistan, Bamiyan, Ghur and Gharchistan.
 Sabuktigin inherited a governorship in turmoil.
-In Zabulistan, the typical military fief system(mustaghall) were being changed into permanent ownership(tamlik) which resulted in the Turkic soldiery unwilling to take up arms.
+In Zabulistan, the typical military fief system (mustaghall) were being changed into permanent ownership (tamlik) which resulted in the Turkic soldiery unwilling to take up arms.
 Sabuktigin reformed the system making them all a mustaghall-type fief.
 In 976, he ended the conflict between two Turkic ghulams at Bust and restored the original ruler.
 Later that same year, Sabuktigin campaigned against Qusdar, catching the ruler(possibly Mu'tazz b.
 Ahmad) off guard and obtaining an annual tribute from him.

 After the death of Sabuktigin, his son by Alptigin's daughter, Ismail, was given Ghazna.
 (Note: Kaushik Roy states Turkic nobles at Balkh chose Ismail as Emir.)
 Another son, Abu'l-Muzaffar Nasr, was given the governorship of Bust, while in Khorasan, the eldest son Mahmud, was given command of the army.
 Sabuktigin's intent was to ensure governorships for his family, despite the decaying influence of the Samanid Empire, and did not consider his dynasty as independent.
-Ismail, upon gaining his inheritance, quickly traveled to Bust and did homage to Emir Abu'l-Harith Mansur b.
+Ismail, upon gaining his inheritance, quickly travelled to Bust and did homage to Emir Abu'l-Harith Mansur b.
 Nuh.
 Mahmud, who had been left out of any significant inheritance, proposed a division of power, to which Ismail refused.
 Mahmud marched on Ghazna and subsequently Ismail was defeated and captured in 998 at the Battle of Ghazni.